Updated 24 February 2021

 The Chancellor has granted a stamp duty land tax holiday to homebuyers in England and Northern Ireland with immediate effect.
 It means that buyers of homes valued at up to £500,000 will no longer pay any stamp duty on the purchase.
 Article by Nick Green.

-In a bid to boost a housing market still in shock from the COVID-19 property freeze, Chancellor Rishi Sunak has today announced a measure that could save the average homebuyer over £2,000.
+In a bid to boost a housing market still in shock from the COVID-19 property freeze, Chancellor Rishi Sunak introduced a measure that could save the average homebuyer over £2,000.
 Stamp duty land tax (SDLT), often known simply as stamp duty, will be cancelled on all property purchases up to half a million pounds.
 Sunak hopes that this will provide the much-needed kick start that the property market in England needs, following predictions that house prices would tumble and cause market stagnation this year.

 Richard Donnell, Research & Insight Director at property website Zoopla, said, ‘Stamp duty holidays are a tried-and-tested way to support housing market activity.
 [This] will ensure almost nine in ten sales will be free of the tax, compared to just 16 per cent now.’